 For students of Architecture, Engineering and Design (in the Built Environment) in 3rd year or above.

-In honour of the Sydney Opera House’s 40th Anniversary celebrations in October 2013, the Opera House and the Royal Danish Academy of Fine Arts, Schools of Architecture, Design and Conservation, with the support of Australian and Danish sponsors, have established the Multidisciplinary Australian Danish Exchange, or MADE by the Opera House.
+In honour of the Sydney Opera House’s 40th Anniversary celebrations in October 2013, the Opera House and the Royal Danish Academy of Fine Arts, Schools of Architecture, Design and Conservation, with the support of Australian and Danish sponsors, established the Multidisciplinary Australian Danish Exchange, or MADE by the Opera House.

-MADE by the Opera House will promote international and cross-disciplinary interaction between students of engineering, architecture and design (of the built environment).
+MADE by the Opera House will promote international and cross-disciplinary interaction between students of engineering, architecture and design (in the built environment).
 As well as providing multidisciplinary experience for Australian and Danish students, the program will foster cultural links between the two countries.
 This is particularly fitting as it complements the role that Danish architect Jørn Utzon played in the innovative design and construction of the Opera House.

-Sponsors and Contributors
+Sponsors and contributors

-Arup and Steensen Varming in Australia, which have strong historical relationships with the Opera House’s design, construction and maintenance, and support multidisciplinary collaboration in the built environment.
+Arup and Steensen Varming in Australia, which have strong historical relationships with the Opera House’s design, construction and maintenance, and support multidisciplinary collaboration in the built environment

-The NSW Architects Registration Board, which supports collaboration between architectural students and professional bodies of the built environment.
+The NSW Architects Registration Board, which supports collaboration between architectural students and professional bodies of the built environment